STrikeNone/Data-Science-/index.md

 [Movie Recommender (Improved)](https://github.com/STrikeNone/DSAI/blob/Surprise-Movie/Surprise%20Movie.ipynb) Improving on the first movie recommender project, i did collaborative filtering in addition to content based filtering.
 I also tried to find ways to use the movies recommended to recommend me an ongoing movie in Golden Village (Theatre)

 [Shopee Hackathon 2021 Data Analytics Challenge](https://github.com/STrikeNone/DSAI/blob/main/Shoppee%20%23%201%20Data%20Analytics.ipynb)

+[Random Forest with GridSearchCV](https://github.com/STrikeNone/DSAI/blob/main/DecisionTree%20Challenge.ipynb) My first attempt at using GridSearchCV to try to identify the best features and hyperparameters to use